Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 * Single command upgrades (assuming all images are in place)
 * Reduces the need to be on the physical server to address a large number of ceph service restarts or configuration changes
-* Better integration with the Ceph Dashboard (Coming soon)
+* Better integration with the Ceph Dashboard (coming soon)
 * Ability to write custom orchestration modules

 ## Troubleshoot Ceph Orchestrator